certtools/intelmq/docs/user/bots.md

 (optional, int) If set to a non-0 value, the bot won't refresh the MISP feed immediately, but will cache incoming messages until the given number of them.
 Use it if your bot proceeds a high number of messages and constant saving to the disk is a problem.
-Reloading or restarting bot as well as generating a new MISP event based on `interval_event` triggers saving regardless of the cache size.
+Reloading or restarting bot as well as generating a new MISP event based on `interval_event` triggers regenerating MISP feed regardless of the cache size.

 **`attribute_mapping`**